Animatect/Prism2_PluginFusion/Docs/Importing_2d.md

 ![Task Color Menu](DocsImages/TaskColor_menu.png)

 Selecting a color from the dropdown menu will apply the color to the Task Identifier, and the Fusion Tools in the Comp based on the user preferences in the Prism Settings (see [**Interface**](Interface.md)).
 This allows the user to visually associate the Tools in the Comp with the Media ID and aids in organization.
-The color can be cleared and reset to the defalt color by selecting "Clear Color" from the list.
+The color can be cleared and reset to the default color by selecting "Clear Color" from the list.

 * Note: the colors themselves are from Fusion's coloring and cannot be edited.